Aboriginal Medical Services Alliance Northern Territory: Structure and members

 All of the AMSANT member services attend general meetings which are held at least once every four months.
-The general meeting is the main decision-making organ of AMSANT and it has full power to determine what action AMSANT will take on any issue.
-There is a strong emphasis on consensus decision-making, so it is unusual for issues to come down to a vote.
-AMSANT also has a board which is elected from the membership at the annual general meeting.
+The general meeting is the main decision-making organ of AMSANT, and there is a strong emphasis on consensus decision-making, so it is unusual for issues to come down to a vote.
+AMSANT has a board which is elected from the membership at the annual general meeting.
 The board has authority to make decisions for AMSANT between the general meetings.